AriaMinaei/pretty-monitor/README.md

 ## State of The Project

 This is a work in progress.
 I'll try to fix bugs and keep it up-to-date with when.js.
-Feel free to open an issue if something isn't working.
-And of course, Pull Requests are more than welcome :)
+Feel free to open an issue if something isn't working, and of course, Pull Requests are more than welcome :)